 The AEL Network supplies electricity to 30,612 customer connection points throughout South Canterbury.
 Electricity is delivered to the AEL Network via seven Grid Exit Points and one embedded generator.
-The Network delivers some 730 GWh of energy annually and had a 1/2 hr average coincident Maximum Demand of 123 MW recorded in January 2010).
+The Network delivers some 705 GWh of energy annually and had a 1⁄2 hr average coincident Maximum Demand of 116 MW recorded in October 2011.
+This is down from previous highs of 730 GWh and 123 MW for the previous year, mainly due to reduced irrigation as a result of a wet summer.